-Computational Life Science, Creative Collaborative Work
+Computational Life Science, Creative Collaborative Works

 |Intercultural skills||Communication skills||Specialist skills||Critical thinking skills||Practical and/or problem-solving skills|

-In the first 8 classes, students are separated into life science students and computer science students, receiving instruction in separate classrooms.
+In the first 8 classes, students are separated into biology students and computer science students, receiving instruction in separate classrooms.
 In each class the instructor lectures using original materials.
 In each class, through simple individual and group exercises, students' achievements are evaluated while also aiding their acquisition of knowledge.
 In the final 7 classes, students solve group problems in contest format in small groups of students with different majors.

 |Course schedule||Required learning|

 |Class 1||Introduction: Students will have their knowledge checked with questionnaires, which will determine group organization.||mathematical basics, computer literacy, biological basics|